 Fabrics have been used in home décor and furniture since humans first existed.
 Fabrics of all kinds are the most well-used material in a home, from your chairs and sofas to your bedspreads and curtains.
 People are always coming with new and innovative ways of decorating a home.

-Recently, we have re-discovered fabric wall panels.
-Panelling has been around for a while and was very popular in the 70s and 80s, but this is a whole new take on it and we are very excited.
+Recently, we have re-discovered upholstered wall panels.
+Wall Panelling has been around for a while and was very popular in the 70s and 80s, but this is a whole new take on it and we are very excited.

-Fabric wall panels are pretty much what they sound to be.
+Upholstered wall panels or padded wall panels as they are also known are pretty much what they sound to be.
 A panel of wood that is padded with foam and batting and then covered over with fabric.

 This is a similar method to upholstery but rather than a chair or sofa that is being covered, it is a panel of wood.